dotnet/csharplang/proposals/csharp-7.2/span-safety.md

 These explanations and samples help explain why many of the safety rules above exist

 ### Method Arguments Must Match
-When invoking a method where there is an `out`, `ref` parameter that is a `ref struct` including the receiver then all of the `ref struct` need to have the same lifetime.
+When invoking a method where there is an `out` or `ref` parameter that is a `ref struct` then all of the `ref struct` parameters need to have the same lifetime.
 This is necessary because C# must make all of its decisions around lifetime safety based on the information available in the signature of the method and the lifetime of the values at the call site.

-When there are `ref` parameters that are `ref struct` then there is the possiblity they could swap around their contents.
+When there are `ref` parameters that are `ref struct` then there is the potential that they could swap around their contents.
 Hence at the call site we must ensure all of these **potential** swaps are compatible.
 If the language didn't enforce that then it will allow for bad code like the following.

 ```csharp
 void M1(ref Span<int> s1)